-There was no net change in the total domestic Pizza Inn unit count during the three months ended September 23, 2018.
-We believe that this represents a stabilizing of domestic unit count that will begin to increase in future periods.
-The number of international Pizza Inn units decreased by seven units in the three months ended September 23, 2018 due to closure of underperforming units.
+There was a net increase of two units in the total domestic Pizza Inn unit count during the three months ended December 23, 2018.
+We believe that the domestic unit count will continue to increase modestly in future periods.
+The number of international Pizza Inn units decreased by a net of three units in the three months ended December 23, 2018 due to closure of underperforming units in the Middle East.